Guess1m/ReportsPlus/README.md

   to do with the Sync messing with the files, I recommend moving the application to a folder that is not backed up by iCloud.
 Putting the ReportsPlus folder in the `{user}\Applications` folder has worked fine for me, this directory shouldn't be getting backed up by iCloud.
+- If you are getting blank ID or Callout windows, try closing both the application and server and relaunching both then reconnecting to the server.
+This is likely caused by the messages from the server getting out of sync, im currently working on a fix.